andrew-m/map-battle/README.md

 ✓3.
 Fix styling (colours) in webpage version
 ✓3.
 Allow teams to fire at a bearing.
 Draw this line on the display (Use game space not canvas space)
     ✓3.
 Render the bearing/line fired using the canvas game renderer.
-    3. Make shot only appear from last fired team, or even only until next team moves.
+    ✓3.
+Make shot only appear from last fired team, or even only until next team moves.
-        (or fade it to another colour?)
-    3. Make shot stay from old position.
+    3. Make shot stay from old position. - requires two vectors...

 3. Publish as static webpage to somewhere
 3. Set game parameters from querystring if present (allows saving/sharing settings)
 3. Fix bug - all teams say "1" on canvas.